deeplearning4j/deeplearning4j/deepautoencoder.md

 *previous* - [deep-belief network](../deepbeliefnetwork.html)
 # deep autoencoders

-Deep autoencoders are a special form of deep-belief net typically with four or five layers that represent the encoder itself, which is just one half of the net.
-They are a series of RBMs, with several particularities we'll discuss below.
+Deep autoencoders are a special form of deep-belief net that typically have four or five layers to represent the encoder itself, which is just one half of the net.
+The layers are a series of RBMs, with several particularities that we'll discuss below.

 Processing Mnist, a deep autoencoder will use binary transformations after each layer.
 They can also be used for other types of datasets, with real valued data which you would use Gaussian rectified RBMs.

 Let’s define an example encoder: